bens4lsu/theskinny-publish/Content/blog2/nancy-grace.md

 Dan Rather?
 Believe it or not, you're getting warmer.

 The most unintentionally funny person on television is CNN Headline News's Nancy Grace.
-If you aren't familiar with Nancy, she has been a regular guest on the mother network's <i>Larry King Live</i> for a couple of years.
+If you aren't familiar with Nancy, she has been a regular guest on the mother network's *Larry King Live* for a couple of years.

 Nancy is a lawyer by trade, and her topics always have to do with crime and punishment.
 She makes no pretense about being partial; she's always in the camp of the prosecution or police.
 The twang in her accent, her sarcastic attitude, and the fact that she always -- and I mean always -- uses her outside voice make her show the most entertaining news program on the air.